tunstek/poetry/memories.md

 ### About
 If you have memories of events, but no one who shares them, how can you be so sure they ever even happened?

+NOTE: The final line of the first stanza just doesn't feel quite right to me, this will likely be changed.